voltrue2/cluster-mode/README.md

 ### cluster.non.ready

-Emitted when your non-cluster process is ready
+Emitted when your non-cluster process is ready.

 ### auto.spawn